Hyperkalemia: Symptoms and Treatments

 Your doctor will examine you and listen to your heart beat.
 You will be asked questions about your medical history, diet, and use of medications.
 It is important to make sure your doctor knows about all the medicines you are taking, including over-the-counter products such as herbs and other supplements.

-Lab tests will be done to check the level of potassium in your blood and urine.
+Lab tests may be done to check the level of potassium in your blood and urine.
 Blood test results vary from lab to lab.
 Your doctor will explain your specific results.
 Many different factors can affect your potassium level.
 If your potassium level appears high, your doctor will likely repeat the blood test.

 An electrocardiogram, called ECG or EKG, will be done to check for problems with your heart rhythm.
 This test records your heart's electrical activity.